influxtion/Laplace-Pokemon-Showdown-AI/README.md

 Laplace plays [Pokémon Showdown](https://pokemonshowdown.com/) Gen 9 Random Battle and reached a peak of **2137 Elo** on the live ladder, top 1% of active, ranked players, and well into the range where the opponents are strong humans rather than other bots.
 The bot achieved top 500 (#447) on the ladder.
 This is almost at the level of professional players and at the top of the best human pokemon players.
+It received over 200k views on social media.

 The bot is a combination of a search policy backed by a trained value net portion with 368 hand-built features, trained on self-play games to predict the winner (~70% accuracy) and used